Mount Sinai Health System Hospital Campuses: Mount Sinai Beth Israel • Mount Sinai Beth Israel Brooklyn • The Mount Sinai Hospital

 Developmental Disabilities Center (DDC)

 Comprehensive Pediatric Epilepsy Center

 Electroencephalogram (EEG)This test measures electricity in the brain (or brain waves).
 Electrodes are pasted to the person's head and used to see if there are any seizures and/or any abnormalities that might lead to seizures.
-EEGs are done in Hartsdale (Westchester County) and at Roosevelt Hospital and Beth Israel.
+EEGs are done in Hartsdale (Westchester County) and at Mount Sinai West and Beth Israel.
 Weekend appointments are available.
 EEGs can be either routine (no special preparation is necessary) or sleep-deprived.
 If the EEG is to be with sleep deprivation, the child or adult should be kept awake for two hours later than usual on the night before the test and awakened one hour earlier than usual on the morning of the test.
 This is done so that he or she will fall asleep during the test.

 Magnetic Resonance Imaging (MRI)This test uses the magnetic properties of body tissues to create a detailed image of the brain.
 It does not use radiation.
 It takes about 45 minutes, and takes place inside a large, noisy cylinder.
 When it is used for people with epilepsy, a certain protocol is followed, to be sure that there is a clear image of the areas of the brain where seizures are most likely to begin.